DJI Lito X1 vs Mini 5 Pro — Are You Paying Double for Stuff You’ll Actually Notice?

 Not because it’s more powerful, but because it hits that balance properly.
 Price, performance, simplicity, and the kind of drone you’ll actually take with you instead of leaving at home.

-And if DJI keeps going in this direction — simpler systems, fewer components, smarter software — don’t be surprised if this ends up being where all of their drones head next, just with nicer versions layered on top.
+Because if DJI keeps going in this direction — simpler systems, fewer components, smarter software — don’t be surprised if this ends up being where all of their drones head next, just with nicer versions layered on top.

 For most people, that’s not a downgrade.